kurromiii/letter/docs/README.md

 Here's why:
 * Login is required for all of our pages, a basic rule for an official automation
 * Having samples for lettering system and reference them to different users
-* Having samples for Bank and Storage management

 Of course, there is still room for improvement !